jvanlier/iOS-iBeacon-demo/README.md

 ![GitHub Logo](ranging.PNG)

 That's all it does right now...
 I might extend it with a webservice so that we can track where people are with a couple of beacons (e.g. in the lab, room of SK/EvdB, toilet...).
+We can then also make the notifications context-sensitive (e.g. we could create a notification that indicates who's in the lab right now)